satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 or servers may indeed allow standardization of analysis environments and replication of analyses for every publication.

+Providing the data necessary to reproduce the in published article

+Providing the data analyzed in published ar

 Including data with an article enables readers and reviewers to not only evaluate the quality, relevance, and robustness of the data used by the authors of a study, but also to determine if the results generalize to other data.
-Furthermore, including data allows reviewers to potentially drill down through the analysis steps, for example, preprocessing stages of an image analysis pipeline to better understand and evaluate each stage of analysis.
+Furthermore, including data allows reviewers to potentially drill down through the analysis steps, for example, to

+look at data from preprocessing stages of an image analysis pipeline to better understand and evaluate each stage of analysis.

+look at data from each preprocessing stage of an image analysis pipeline.

 Relevance of code review systems